Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

-We express a stress tensor and the Virasoro field of $\Phi_{(b)}$ in terms of current fields $J_{(b)} := \pa \Phi_{(b)}.$ From now on, the subscript $(0)$ is added to the notation of fields in the OPE family of the GFF, the algebra over $\C$ spanned by $1$ and the derivatives of GFF under OPE multiplication.
+We express a stress tensor and the Virasoro field of $\Phi_{(b)}$ in terms of the current field $J_{(b)} := \pa \Phi_{(b)}$.
+From now on, the subscript $(0)$ is added to the notation of fields in the OPE family of the GFF, the algebra over $\C$ spanned by $1$ and the derivatives of GFF under OPE multiplication.
 For instance, $\Phi_{(0)}$ is the new notation for the GFF and $J_{(0)}=\pa \Phi_{(0)}$.
-First, we recall the definition of Virasoro field. \begin{def*} A Fock space field $T$ is said to be \textit{Virasoro field} for $\FF(A,\bar{A})$ if \begin{itemize} \item $T \in \FF(A,\bar{A}),$ and \item $T-A$ is a non-random meromorphic Schwarzian form. \end{itemize} The order of Schwarzian form $T-A$ is denoted by $\frac{1}{12}c,$ where $c$ is called the \textit{central charge}. \end{def*} For each real parameter $b,$ we define the central charge modifications of GFF and its current by
+First, we recall the definition of the Virasoro field. \begin{def*} A Fock space field $T$ is said to be \emph{Virasoro field} for $\FF(A,\bar{A})$ if \begin{itemize} \item $T \in \FF(A,\bar{A})$, and \item $T-A$ is a non-random meromorphic Schwarzian form. \end{itemize} The order of Schwarzian form $T-A$ is denoted by $\frac{1}{12}c$, where $c$ is called the \emph{central charge}. \end{def*} For each real parameter $b$, we define

 where $w$ is a conformal map from $D_r$ onto $\mathcal C_r$.

 \begin{prop} The field $\Phi_{(b)}$ has a stress tensor